-4.12 Table 4.2 shows that there are sufficient sites to provide 8,413 net new homes across Fareham Borough from 2021 up to 2037.
+4.12 Table 4.2 shows that there are sufficient sites to provide 10,268 net new homes across Fareham Borough from 2021 up to 2037.
 Government policy requires that the supply is greater than the housing requirement to ensure that the Plan is sufficiently flexible to accommodate needs not anticipated in the Plan and to provide a contingency should delivery on some sites not match expectations.
-A minimum of 10% additional supply is suggested by the Planning Inspectorate but given the reliance on large sites within the supply, a more precautionary 15% is proposed.
-As table 4.3 shows, the surplus in the supply equates to 15% of the total requirement.
+As table 4.3 shows, the surplus in the supply equates to 7.5% of the total requirement.
+The close monitoring of housing delivery against the requirement may give rise to the need for the Council to undertake an early review of the Local Plan.

-Housing Requirement 7,315
+Housing Requirement 9,556

-Local Plan Housing Supply 8,389
+Local Plan Housing Supply 10,268

-Contingency for under-delivery (number 1,074
+Contingency for under-delivery (number 712

 of homes)

-Contingency for under-delivery (as a 15%

-percentage over requirement)